PetropoulakisPanagiotis/producer-consumer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Producer-Consumer problem
 <img src="https://cdn-images-1.medium.com/max/800/1*38NMAj0WTa_LD3ojoWsytQ.png"> <br />

+<div wight="bold">One producer and n consumers with a buffer of only one element</div>
 In this simulation producer writes in a buffer.
 Producer has m elements(random int) to write.
 Buffer has 2 contents.
 Current number and a time stamp.
 Time stamp is the date that the feeder writes the current number.
 There are n consumers.
-For each loop consumers should read the current number and then the reeder should be informed to change current number.
+For each loop consumers should read the current number and then the producer should be informed to change current number.
 In the end consumers have m numbers and then they write the results in results.txt file.
 In this file every consumer should write all m numbers, it's process id and it's running average time.
 Running average time is the average time that current cosnumer waits to receive all the numbers.

 ## How It Works